UniMath/agda-unimath/src/structured-types/morphisms-pointed-arrows.lagda.md

   pr2 (pr2 transpose-hom-pointed-arrow) = coh-transpose-hom-pointed-arrow
 ```

-### The identity morphism of pointed-arrows
+### The identity morphism of pointed arrows

-The identity morphism of pointed-arrows is defined as
+The identity morphism of pointed arrows is defined as

 ```text
         id